Hertz Global (HTZ)

 AI Analysis | Feedback

-Gil West has served as CEO of Hertz Global Holdings, Inc. since April 2024.
-Prior to joining Hertz, he was the Chief Operating Officer at Cruise, General Motors' autonomous vehicle subsidiary.
-He also spent a decade as Chief Operating Officer of Delta Air Lines, where he was responsible for global operations and a workforce of 70,000 employees.
-West holds an MBA from National University and a BS in Mechanical Engineering from North Carolina State University.
+Gil West assumed the role of Chief Executive Officer at Hertz Global Holdings, Inc. in April 2024.
+Prior to joining Hertz, he served as Chief Operating Officer at Cruise, General Motors' autonomous vehicle subsidiary.
+He also spent a decade as Chief Operating Officer of Delta Air Lines, where he was responsible for worldwide operations and a workforce of over 70,000 employees.
+Earlier in his career, he was President and Chief Executive Officer of Laidlaw Transit Services from 2006 to 2007.

-Mike Moore, Executive Vice President, Chief Operating Officer
+Mike Moore - Executive Vice President and Chief Operating Officer

-Chris Berg, Executive Vice President and Chief Administrative Officer
+Sandeep Dube - Executive Vice President and Chief Commercial Officer

 AI Analysis | Feedback